Home » By Course » Desserts » Creamy Peanut Butter Fudge

 • Grease an 8×8-inch glass baking dish.
 Set aside.

-• Melt butter and peanut butter together in a small saucepan over medium heat, stirring frequently until smooth.
+• Melt butter and peanut butter together in a small saucepan over low heat, stirring frequently until smooth.

 Notes

 • Leaving the fudge in the refrigerator for too long can make it dry and overly firm.
-Follow the recommended chill time as stated in the recipe.
+If this happens, bring it out to warm up on the counter for 10 minutes before serving.

-• Heat up a knife under hot water then use it to cut into the fudge to get slices with clean, smooth edges perfect for holiday gifts.
+• Heat up a knife under hot water then use it to cut into the fudge to get slices with clean, smooth edges.

 Nutrition